-Once the designated safeguarding lead (or a deputy) has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space at school.
+Once the Designated Safeguarding Lead (or a deputy) has decided what the next steps will be in terms of progressing the report, they should carefully consider again the question of the victim and alleged perpetrator(s) sharing classes and sharing space at school.
 This will inevitably involve complex and difficult professional decisions, including considering their duty to safeguard children and their duty to educate them.

 It is important each report is considered on a case-by-case basis and risk assessments are updated as appropriate.
 As always when concerned about the welfare of a child, the best interests of the child should come first.
-In all cases, schools s should follow general safeguarding principles as per this guidance.
+In all cases, schools should follow general safeguarding principles as per this guidance.

 Where there is a criminal investigation into a rape, assault by penetration or sexual assault, the alleged perpetrator(s) should be removed from any classes they share with the victim.
-The school should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school premises (including during before and after schoolbased activities) and on transport to and from school where appropriate.
+The school should also consider how best to keep the victim and alleged perpetrator(s) a reasonable distance apart on school premises (including during before and after school-based activities) and on transport to and from school where appropriate.
 This is in the best interests of both children and should not be perceived to be a judgement on the guilt of the alleged perpetrator(s).
-Close liaison with the police is essential.
+As per paragraph 450 KCSIE 24 close liaison with the Police is essential.